Emmanuel Kabongo: Career

-Throughout the 2010s, Kabongo guest-starred in a variety of television programs, including Call Me Fitz (2012), Murdoch Mysteries (2013), Rookie Blue (2013–2014), and Quantico (2015).
-He completed an actor's residency at Norman Jewison's Canadian Film Centre in 2015.

-In 2014, Kabongo portrayed a gladiator in Paul W. S. Anderson's romantic historical disaster film Pompeii.
-The film won the Academy of Canadian Cinema and Television's Golden Screen Award for 2014 as the year's top-grossing Canadian film.

-With filmmaker M. H. Murray, Kabongo co-produced the first season of the web series Teenagers.
-In 2013, Murray approached Kabongo with the scripts and asked him to help produce the series; they subsequently cast the rest of the characters together using only actors from Toronto.
+With filmmaker Houston Bone (then credited as M. H. Murray), Kabongo co-produced the first season of the web series Teenagers.
+In 2013, Bone approached Kabongo with the scripts and asked him to help produce the series; they subsequently cast the rest of the characters together using only actors from Toronto.
 Louis Chunovic of Playback published a piece on the series, writing that "the young creators of Teenagers had to have plenty of luck, pluck, talent, and grit to get this far.
 And that portends a Hollywood ending".
 Kabongo also starred as the lead male protagonist in the series.
 Teenagers received positive reviews from critics and was frequently compared to the Degrassi franchise and the UK television series Skins.
-The series amassed millions of views on YouTube over the course of three seasons, from 2014 to 2017.
-For his performance in the second season of Teenagers, Kabongo earned his first Canadian Screen Award nomination.
+The series amassed millions of views on YouTube over the course of three seasons.
+For his performance in the second season of Teenagers, Kabongo earned his first Canadian Screen Award nomination in 2016.